-In America, Toonami aired the 1989 Dragon Ball Z five years before the original 1986 Dragon Ball, making this come off as this to some viewers who didn't know the original order.
-The first thirteen episodes of Dragon Ball had aired in syndication in 1995, but it didn't do well.
+In America, Toonami aired the 1989 Dragon Ball Z five years before the original 1986 Dragon Ball, making it come off as this to some viewers who didn't know the original order.
+The first thirteen episodes of Dragon Ball had aired in syndication in 1995, but didn't do well.

 The whole manga get a colored Super-Deformed spin-off, called Dragon Ball SD.